yilmazvolkan/MazeRunner/README.md

 # MazeRunner

-In this project we are asked to implement a scenario about a robot that has to carry basket balls and put them in a basket.
+In this project we are asked to implement a scenario about a robot that has to carry small ball and put it in a basket.
 We are given with a map in this project.
 First we need to make a map of the environment and then make the robot grab the ball and then according to the map we will put it into some part of the map.
 We need to score 2 points for that purpose (to get out of the jail).